aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

    and there is an issue about it on the TypeScript bug tracker, we cannot rely on them fixing this in a reasonable time frame.
-3. There is nothing out of the box for this in Python (we would have to change JSII and write our own decorator which would have the same disadvantages as the TypeScript decorators solution).
+3. There is nothing out of the box for this in Python (we would have to change JSII and write our own decorator, which would have the same disadvantages as the TypeScript decorators solution).

 #### 4. Parse the customer's code